 Many of these images are also retouched or use filters — creating looks that are unattainable in reality, but that nonetheless define the standards of beauty that girls and women measure themselves against.

 Unfortunately, this pressure to look flawless in selfies on social media isn't just keeping Photoshop in business.
-It's also driving more and more people — including a growing number of teens — to alter their actual appearances.
+It's also driving more and more people — including a number of teens and twenty-somethings — to alter their actual appearances.
+Consider these stats:

 And even more evidence points to social media as a major reason for these trends.
 In a 2018 report by the ASPS, more than 40 percent of plastic surgeons say looking better in selfies on Instagram, Snapchat and Facebook is an incentive for patients of all ages to seek both cosmetic surgery and nonsurgical enhancements like Botox and fillers.

-We asked Catherine Hertl, MD, a plastic surgeon at Rush University Medical Center, and Rush psychiatrist Monica Argumedo, MD, to offer advice for anyone thinking about altering their appearances because of what's being called "social media dysmorphia."
+We asked Rush plastic surgeon Amir Dorafshar, MD, and Rush psychiatrist Monica Argumedo, MD, to offer advice for anyone thinking about altering their appearances because of what's being called "social media dysmorphia."

 They offered the following recommendations: